CumulusNetworks/docs/content/cumulus-linux/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting.md

     {{%/notice%}}

-After the upgrade process is complete, the switch is in the following
+Once the upgrade process is completed, the switch is in the following
 state:

     cumulus@switch:~$ sudo systemctl list-unit-files | grep "quagga\|frr"